jumptrading/influx-spout/README.md

 # (in InfluxDB line protocol format).
 nats_subject_monitor = "influx-spout-monitor"

+# The number of filter workers to spawn.
+workers = 8

 # At least one rule should be defined.
 Rules are defined using TOML's table
 # syntax.
 The following examples show each rule type.